 Rodeos are a cruel spectator sport, condemned by all animal protection organisations, in which bulls, horses and sometimes other animals are physically provoked into displaying 'wild' behaviour by the use of such devices as spurs, electric prods and flank straps.
 Rodeo animals suffer many kinds of injuries, and are sometimes killed or have to be destroyed.

-Due to cruelty, rodeos are completely banned in Britain and in parts of Europe and United States.
+Due to cruelty, traditional rodeo events are banned in Britain and in parts of Europe and the United States.